 Research suggests that e-biking is as healthy as traditional biking.
 Cycling improves cardiovascular fitness, reduces body fat, builds strength, and improves circulation.
 It also reduces the risk of developing diabetes and cancer.
 The mental health benefits of riding a bike apply whether you’re straining up a hill or pootling up it: physical activity can be as effective as medication and counselling in overcoming and even preventing anxiety and depression.

-With the evolution of electric bikes continuing to gather pace they are becoming ever more desirable and therefore unfortunately this is also means a target for thieves.
-It goes without saying that having insurance for your e-Bike is not only sensible, but nigh-on a necessity.
+With the evolution of electric bikes continuing to gather pace they are becoming ever more desirable and therefore, unfortunately, this also means a target for thieves.
+It goes without saying that having insurance for your e-Bike is not only sensible but nigh-on a necessity.
 However, getting cover might not be quite as easy as you think.
 Many insurance providers have strict rules surrounding the insuring of these bikes, with often high premiums to match.
 Likewise, relying on your standard home insurance is unlikely to provide you with a sufficient level of cover for your electric bike.
 At Pedalcover we treat electric bikes as we would any other bike, meaning our electric bike insurance has the same features and benefits as our policies for traditional pedal cycles.

 Not too long ago, e-bikes were heavy, pretty clunky and not that much fun to ride.
 Technological advancements in e-bike technology mean they’re now lighter and more fun than ever before, and they’re increasingly indistinguishable in appearance from conventional bicycles.
 Take a look at the Pinarello Nytro road bike and you’d be hard-pressed to spot the difference.